 That means industrial hemp products made with less than 0.3% THC from the plant Cannabis Sativa, aka hemp plant material, are legal in Rhode Island.
 So, enjoy your hemp products in this state.

 Federal Law and Delta 10 THC

 In short, Delta 10 is legal under federal law and regulation.
-The answer might seem simple, but in reality, it isn’t straightforward because each state decides what laws apply within its boundaries.
+The answer might seem simple, but it isn’t straightforward because each state decides what laws apply within its boundaries.
 Some states have banned this particular strain because of its intoxicating effects on users.

-Compared to Delta 8 THC made through the isomerization of one molecule into another, Delta 10 THC is heavily processed.
+Compared to Delta 8 THC, made through the isomerization of one molecule into another, Delta 10 THC is heavily processed.
 As a result, it’s considered “synthetically derived THC” by the DEA.

 DEA At It Again